FlipTheDream/GoinsAPI/README.md

 [ ] - Setup a database backend
 [X] - Refactor the Token struct to include the getters into the struct ( Not going to
       add redundant functions for each function.
 Marking as done.)
+[ ] - Update preceision by utilizing a decimal library such as https://github.com/shopspring/decimal.

 It utilizes a yaml config file that constains the following: